CLSA/data_repository_organizer/README.md

 PREPARING DATA
 ==============
-The prepare_data.php script is used to collect requested data into a directory while de-identifying in order to prepare binary files to deliver to researchers.
+The bin/prepare_data script is used to collect requested data into a directory while de-identifying in order to prepare binary files to deliver to researchers.
 In order to do that you will need a CSV file that includes CLSA IDs and anonymized IDs as well as a list of requested binary data types and wave(s).
 Example: 22009933.csv requires retinal images, carotid intima, cineloops for baseline and followup 1.